 (a) CAISO Reliability Coordinator Obligations.

 (1) Reliability Coordinator Services.
-The CAISO, as the Reliability Coordinator for the RC Customer, will perform the specific tasks and functions applicable to a Reliability Coordinator pursuant to the NERC Reliability Standards, which include–
+The CAISO, as the Reliability Coordinator for the RC Customer, will perform the specific tasks and functions applicable to a Reliability Coordinator pursuant to the NERC Reliability Standards as detailed in the RC Operating Procedures, which include–

-(A) providing outage coordination services in accordance with applicable NERC Reliability Standards;
+(A) providing outage coordination services;

-(B) performing operations planning analysis in accordance with applicable NERC Reliability Standards;
+(B) performing operations planning analysis;

-(C) conducting real-time assessment, monitoring and wide area situational awareness in accordance with applicable NERC Reliability Standards;
+(C) conducting real-time assessment, monitoring and wide area situational awareness;

-(D) administering a system operating limit (SOL) methodology in accordance with applicable NERC Reliability Standards;
+(D) administering a system operating limit (SOL) methodology;

-(E) approving system restoration plans and facilitate system restoration drills in accordance with applicable NERC Reliability Standards; and
+(E) approving system restoration plans and facilitate system restoration drills; and

-(F) issuing operating instructions to RC Customers with respect to monitored facilities in accordance with applicable NERC Reliability Standards.
+(F) issuing operating instructions to RC Customers with respect to monitored facilities.

 (2) Other CAISO Reliability Responsibilities.
-Nothing in Section 19 shall alter the CAISO’s responsibilities under the other sections of the CAISO Tariff, under any agreement not required by Section 19, or under the NERC Reliability Standards or any other Applicable Reliability Criteria as the Balancing Authority for the CAISO Balancing Authority Area and the transmission operator for the CAISO Controlled Grid, provided that the CAISO, as the Balancing Authority for the CAISO Balancing Authority Area and the transmission operator for the CAISO Controlled Grid, must comply with applicable obligations in Section 19.
+Nothing in Section 19 shall alter the CAISO’s responsibilities under the other sections of the CAISO Tariff, under any agreement not required by Section 19, or under the NERC Reliability Standards or any other Applicable Reliability Criteria as the Balancing Authority for the CAISO Balancing Authority Area and the transmission operator for the CAISO Controlled Grid, provided that the CAISO, as the Balancing Authority for the CAISO Balancing Authority Area and the transmission operator for the CAISO Controlled Grid, must comply with applicable obligations in Section 19, including Section 19.5(b)(2)(B).

+(3) Relationship Among CAISO Registered Functions.
+The CAISO in its function as the Reliability Coordinator shall at all times provide RC Services in a manner that does not unduly discriminate or give undue preference to any RC Customer, including itself as a Balancing Authority and transmission operator.

 (b) RC Customer Obligations.